DMontgomery40/BirdStatsGPT/README.md

 It does all the heavy lifting of querying APIs and analyzing the data.
 You just need your BirdNET-Pi station token to get started!

+## Authentication

+### BirdNET-Pi / Birdweather API
+Currently, you can include your station token directly in the query parameter.
+While this works, it's worth noting this might be adjusted in future updates for better security practices.

+### eBird API
+Public research token, no need to anything on your end.
+The token is securely stored within the system.

 [Technical API documentation below for the curious, but you don't need any of this to use me - just chat naturally!]

 ## API Documentation